Scott Warner (lighting designer): Recording Era

 In the late 1980s and early 1990s, Warner was an Independent Producer and Engineer, recording out of studios in Pittsburgh and New York.
-His main studio was The Flagrant Underground, a 16 track studio in Pittsburgh.
-In 1988 while working for Zanzibar Records, Scott recorded a song titled "Zip It" that he was contracted to write for talk show host Morton Downey Jr. The song was played on Downey's show as well as the Dr. Demento show.
+His main studio was The Flagrant Underground, a 16 track studio in Pittsburgh that recorded mostly Punk Bands.
+In 1988 while working for Zanzibar Records, Scott wrote/ performed, and recorded a song titled "Zip It" that he was contracted to write for talk show host Morton Downey Jr. The song was played on Downey's show as well as the Dr. Demento show.
 Downey endorsed the record, but a dispute with his network forced the label to stop distributing the record.
 The song can be heard in the film Évocateur: The Morton Downey Jr. Movie.

 The Robe Robin Cyclone

 Warner has teamed up with Robe Lighting based in the Czech Republic to create an innovative lighting fixture called The Cyclone.
 This one of a kind effects moving head product has an integrated fan in the centre of the head surrounded by a ring of 24 x high powered RGBW multichip LEDs.
-The Cyclone made its live debut with the Swedish group Icona Pop while supporting Miley Cyrus on her 2014 US tour and the UK leg of Katy Perry's 2104 tour.
+The Cyclone made its live debut with the Swedish group Icona Pop while supporting Miley Cyrus on her 2014 US tour and the UK leg of Katy Perry's 2014 tour.

 The Cyclone also made its NLH Hockey debut with the Pittsburgh Penguins during their 2014 season opener.
 The Cyclone has been used by Kaiser Chiefs, Lady Gaga, Sublime With Rome, Oscar and The Wolf (MIA Awards), The "14-18 Spektakel Musical," Charli XCX, the Trans-Siberian Orchestras "Ghosts Of Christmas Eve" tour, SpaceXperience, BodyGuard Musical, The Blue Man Group in Las Vegas and Alice Cooper's 2019 European Tour.